 - The Vegetarian and Vegan Foundation: http://www.vegetarian.org.uk

 - The Vegetarian Resource Group: http://www.vrg.org

 - Vegetarians International Voice for Animals (Viva!): http://www.viva.org.uk

-For a comprehensive list of where to find vegetarian and vegan food in Singapore go to http://www.vegetarian-society.org/fdl
+Click here for a list of vegetarian and vegan food in Singapore.

 Is milk really as healthy as the dairy industry would like you to believe?
 Is the dairy industry full of happy contented cows as their ads portray?
 Find out the real truth about this cruel and exploitative industry.
 Find out why every glass of milk is a glass of suffering.